kbroman/Talk_DataCleaning/transcript.md

    My response is: **absolutely**!

-   The context certainly matters, but cleaning one dataset provides useful experience when confronting the next one, even it's from a completely different discipline.
+   The context certainly matters, but cleaning one dataset provides really useful experience for the next one, even it's from a completely different field.

 4. One of the best things to happen in the pandemic was Data Mishaps Night.
 16 people gave 5 min talks about mistakes they'd made with data.
 Many concerned data cleaning, and I felt a great closeness to the community through our shared experience and struggles with data.

+   Our data cleaning efforts may actually be more similar than the later analyses.

 5. I think we're not teaching data cleaning because it's tedious, the results are often embarrassing, it needs the context, and it often